 Many VC’s dismiss businesses outside of the unicorn field because they may not be “sexy” or have some type of “wow factor,” but the truth is these multi-million dollar companies are getting it done.
 For example, some might snicker when they hear about Pillow Pet, but that company now clears $300 million in annual revenue.
-The idea was born in 2003 after founder Jennifer Telfer watched her sons use their stuffed animals as pillows for naps.
+The idea was born in 2003 after founder Jennifer Telfer watched her sons use their stuffed animals as pillows.
 It was a simple idea that has continued to appeal to children and make millions year after year.

 Millions + Millions = Sustainable Wealth and Purchasing Power

 Many well-known startups that are now full-fledged brands have proved that making tens or hundreds of millions of dollars is still a great thing, because it’s about what is on the balance sheet in the long run over the value of the company as a whole.
-Valuation can often be subjective and involve criteria that tend toward the emotional than substantive.
+Valuation can often be subjective and involve criteria that tend toward the emotional than the substantive.
 In the end, whether you are a unicorn jumping over a rainbow or a racehorse going the distance, it shows that the entrepreneurial spirit is alive and well and providing a very necessary boost to the American economy.